dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 ## Sharing state between components ##

-We got some sweet functionality going.
 Ok, now I want to display a little message that says "What is your email address?" when you click on the email box.
 Let's create a component for that.

 {% highlight clojure  %}
 ;;generic function